12 days from £4452pp plus international flights.

 The wildlife of Nepal is rich and varied.
 This trip gives you a superb chance to see as much as possible.

-A two week trip exploring the rich wildlife of the lowlands of Nepal.
+A two-week trip exploring the rich wildlife of the lowlands of Nepal.
 This trip gives you the chance to explore the diverse variety of wildlife that can be found in the lowlands of Nepal.
-The Bengal Tiger is the most famous inhabitant of this region, and an elephant-back safari in Bardia and Chitwan National Parks gives you the best opportunity to spot this magnificent creature, but there is much more to be seen, including deer, leopards, langur monkeys and even the rare Gangetic dolphin.
-The region is rich in birdlife, too, especially in the wetlands of Koshi Tappu Wildlife Reserve, where it is possible to see more than 100 species in a day.
+The Bengal Tiger is the most famous inhabitant of this region, and jeep safaris in Bardia and Chitwan National Parks give you the opportunity to spot this magnificent creature, but there is much more to be seen, including wild elephants, deer, leopards, langur monkeys and even the rare Gangetic dolphin.
+The region is rich in bird life, too, especially in the wetlands of Koshi Tappu Wildlife Reserve, where it is possible to see more than 100 species in a day.

 There is also the opportunity to visit the remote villages and learn about the many different cultures of the Terai, as well as exploring the many temples and palaces in and around Kathmandu.